jsangco/inklio/README.md

 # Introduction
-Code Repo for the Inklio project
+Code Repo for the Inklio project - A community for creatives to get inspirational prompts.

 ## Running locally